Toy Soldiers: Cold War: Gameplay

 In Toy Soldiers: Cold War players control their army using real time strategy and can selectively play as individual units.

 Toy Soldiers: Cold War features similar gameplay to the original game, with players trying to repel a Soviet invasion across a diorama towards a toybox in a child's bedroom.
 Compared to the original game which featured generic World War I battlefields, diorama settings range from jungles and deserts to real world locations such as the streets of Paris and the Great Pyramids.

-The game features boss levels with certain large enemies, such as the Antonov winged tank, the Typhoon-class submarine and the final boss, the Russian project R.I.S.E and a number of changes and additions to the gameplay.
+The game features boss levels with certain large enemies, such as the Antonov A-40 winged tank, the Typhoon-class submarine and the final boss, the Russian project R.I.S.E., and a number of changes and additions to the gameplay.
 For example, while players are still able to control vehicles such as tanks or helicopter gunships on the battlefield, time using these vehicles is limited by a battery charge which can be replenished either by collecting floating battery icons or returning the vehicle to its recharge stand.
 In addition, killstreaks are rewarded with special one-time attacks called "Barrages", which include being given the ability to call an airstrike or control an invincible Rambo-inspired commando for a limited time.